Skip to main content

 Child Safeguarding Practice Reviews

-The three safeguarding partners in Essex (Local Authority, Essex Police and 5 Clinical Commissioning Groups) hold responsibility for:
+The three safeguarding partners in Essex (Local Authority, Essex Police and three Integrated Care Boards) hold responsibility for:

 There is an ongoing commitment to continuous learning and improvement leading to enhanced practice, improved outcomes and experiences.
 Safeguarding partners will continue to take account of the findings from all local and national reviews with a view to considering how identified improvements should be implemented locally.
 This includes the way in which organisations and agencies work together to safeguard and promote the welfare of children.